The mission of The Lewis Prize is to partner with leaders who create positive change by investing in young people through music.

 Arielle Julia Brown

-Senior Research and Knowledge Generation Officer
+Senior Research & Knowledge Generation Officer

 Arielle Julia Brown is a creative producer, cultural strategist, social practice artist and dramaturg.
 She is the founder of The Love Balm Project (2010-2014).
 She is also the founder and director of Black Spatial Relics, a new performance residency about slavery, justice and freedom.
 Arielle is a co-creative producer on Remember2019, a performance and residency project based in Phillips County, Arkansas.
 She received her B.A. from Pomona College and was the 2015-2017 graduate fellow with the Center for the Study of Slavery and Justice at Brown University where she received an M.A. in Public Humanities.